-My winter break will be spent back working at the same location as my summer internship and gaining some more experience, but here are some ideas for making the most out of your winter break:
+My winter break will be spent back working at the same location as my summer internship and gaining some more experience.
+Here are a few ideas you can use for making the most out of your winter break:

-- Job Shadow– If you are interested in a particular field and want to learn more about a career than what can be found from researching on the internet, consider reaching out to a professional that you could job shadow over winter break.
-Professionals that are happily employed in their career field are usually more than willing to have a student to come into work with them for a day or two.
+If you are interested in a particular field and want to learn more about a career than what can be found from researching on the internet, consider reaching out to a professional who you could job shadow over winter break.
+Professionals who are happily employed in their career field are usually more than willing to have a student come into work with them for a day or two.
 This is a great opportunity to get a feel for a potential career and gain some of the best resources for career planning and other information about the career field.

-- Conduct an Informational Interview– If there is a professional who you look up to or just want to know more about consider asking them for an informational interview.
+If there is a professional who you look up to or just want to know more about, consider asking them for an informational interview.
 An informational interview is also a great way to network and can provide you with a lot of useful information about a position or inner-workings of a company.
 When inviting a professional to an informational interview, ask if they would be able to meet at their office or perhaps at a local coffee shop.
 If you do schedule an informational interview, do come prepared!
-Research as much as you can about your interviewee and their company from what you can find from LinkedIn or the company website.
-If you aren’t confident in your LinkedIn skills, come to our LinkedIn/GoldPASS drop in hours from 2-4 on Thursday afternoons.
-Once you have a basic understanding of what they are about you can ask questions to fill in the blanks.
+Research as much as you can about your interviewee and their company from what you can find on LinkedIn and/or the company website.
+If you aren’t confident in your LinkedIn skills, you can stop by the office (SCC 22) and work with one of our Peer Educators during our normal office hours (M-F, 8-4:30pm).
+Once you have a basic understanding of what they are about, you can ask questions to fill in the blanks.

-- Search for Opportunities– Your winter break time can also be used to search for jobs, internships, or graduate school opportunities.
-Take the ample amount of time you have during your four week vacation from school to type as many Google searches as you please.
-Also consult the Career & Internship Services webpage for online resources:
+Your winter break time can also be used to search for jobs, internships, or graduate school opportunities.
+Take the ample amount of time you have during your vacation from school to type as many Google searches as you please.
+Also, consult the Career & Internship Services webpage for online resources: